Unidata/Unidata-Dockerfiles/ams2016/README/README.txt

   configure the [LDM], [TDS], and [RAMADDA] on a [Microsoft Azure VM].
 It assumes you have access to Azure resources though these instructions should be fairly similar on other cloud providers (e.g., Amazon).
-They also require familiarity with Unix, Docker, and Unidata technology in general.
+These instructions also require familiarity with Unix, Docker, and Unidata technology in general.
 You must have `sudo' privileges on the Azure host which will hopefully be available you.
 You must be comfortable entering commands at the Unix command line.
 We will be using Docker images defined at the [`Unidata-Dockerfiles' repository] in addition to a configuration specifically planned for an [AMS 2016 demonstrations project].

   [(available in HTML, Markdown, text, PDF)]